-A few weeks back I was visiting my parents, and going through boxes of old photographs.
-Some faces meant nothing to me, but others did because several years ago I sat down with my grandmother and asked her about our family history (what she remembered of it anyway), and who was who in some of the photos – and noted the names and relations down at the back of each photo.
+A few weeks back, I was visiting my parents and going through boxes of old photographs.
+Some faces meant nothing to me, but others did, because several years ago I sat down with my grandmother.
+I asked her about our family history (what she remembered of it anyway), who was who in some of the photos, and noted the names + relations down at the back of each photo.

-I know my maternal great-grandmother came from a very wealthy family – and married into one that came from ancient Russian nobility.
-The family legend goes that when she was getting married for the first time she needed 17 wagons to carry her dowry.
+My maternal great-grandmother came from a very wealthy family and married into one that came from ancient Russian nobility.
+The family legend goes that when she was getting married for the first time, she needed 17 wagons to carry her dowry.
 At the end of her life, in the 1970s, every time she saw a documentary about the Hermitage Museum she’d note – in passing – that before the revolution they used to have a tea set, or furniture, just like in the museum.

 All I have are these damaged and faded photographs, which miraculously survived through the revolution, the war, the displacement and the struggle.

 It’s brutal winter, there’s no food.
 You live on 200 grams of bread a day.
 You trade your diamond + ruby rings for an extra piece of bread for your kids.